ga-curriculum/intro-to-html-lab/exercise/README.md

 ### Exercise 5: Create nested divisions

+For this exercise, we'll be using [Lorem Picsum](https://picsum.photos/) to generate placeholder images.
+By perusing the documentation, we can see that grabbing a random image from the site is fairly straightforward.
+We concatenate the base url `https://picsum.photos/` with a number that represents a pixel size, such as `500`.

+We can then add that URL to the `href` attribute of an `img` element, and we'll get back a randomized image that is 500x500 pixels in size.

 Below the previous `section`, create a `div` element.
-This new `div` element should contain:
+This new `div` element should contain two `div` elements.

+The first child `div` should contain:
-- a `div` element, which itself contains a `p` element with the text "This is inside a nested div!"
+- a `p` element with the text "These photos are inside a nested div!
+- two images that grab a 200x200 pixel photo from Lorem Picsum.
+Each `img` element should also include an `alt` attribute with the text "placeholder photo".

+The second child `div` should contain:
-- another `div` element, which contains a `p` element with the text "This is inside another nested div!"
+- a `p` element with the text "This larger photo is inside another nested div!"
+- an image that grabs a 400x400 pixel photo from Lorem Picsum.
+The `img` element should also include an `alt` attribute with the text "large placeholder photo"

 ### Exercise 6: